suli-g/ci-react-deploy/README.md

 * Since these are sort of core checks, They haven't been made modifiable except in the source code.
-* The source code, now in its initial stages, is super messy.
-* There are plans to make it es6-classical later on.

 Exceptions for templates use the following format:
 >